coderefinery/coderefinery.org/repository.md

 ## How do I know that you won't turn it off once your funding runs out?

-We are currently funded until September 2018.
+We are currently funded until September 2018 and funding for 2-3 more years is currently being negotiated and is very likely.
 We are actively working on securing long-term funding for this service.
 The goal is to create a service for many years to come.
 If we do not manage to secure long-term funding, we will notify users well in advance and assist in migrating repository and data.